 Whilst the press tried to blame commanders Kimmel and Short, it was later agreed that poor communication and coordination was endemic right across the U.S. armed forces.

-Hitler declared war on the USA 4 days later on 11th December 1941, but it had nothing to do with Pearl Harbour.
+Hitler declared war on the USA 4 days later on 11th December 1941, but it had nothing to do with Pearl Harbor.

 It was the greatest war time attack on U.S. soil by a foreign power since the war of 1812.

-Pearl Harbour persuaded the Americans to massively invest in their industrial capacity and dramatically turn the war in favour of the allies.
+Pearl Harbor persuaded the Americans to massively invest in their industrial capacity and dramatically turn the war in favour of the allies.

-Do you know any interesting facts about Pearl Harbour that we’ve not mentioned?
+Do you know any interesting facts about Pearl Harbor that we’ve not mentioned?
 Share them here in the comments section below!